Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Its compact size makes it the perfect portable generator to bring camping, on your RV, on a boating trip, or even just in your home or garage.
 The low-oil indicator lets you keep track of your levels easily, while the high-impact outer design ensures a drop or a bump won’t destroy your product.

 We also love that this model is extra quiet.
 Rating at just about 65 dB, this machine is quite unobtrusive and won’t disturb your neighbors – or the great outdoors.

-Efficiency is key when it comes to generators, and this model has that down.
-For less fuel than other products, the Predator 62523 gives you more power.
-In fact, using built-in inverter technology, this generator delivers a clear power curve, making it great for electronics that tend to be a little more sensitive.
+Efficiency is key when it comes to predator generators, and this model has that down.
+For less fuel than other products, the Predator 3500 gives you more power.
+In fact, using built-in inverter technology, this portable generator delivers a clear power curve, making it great for electronics that tend to be a little more sensitive.